 The three priority areas we are working in from our Community Health Improvement Plan are healthy weight/healthy lifestyles, mental health/substance use, and chronic diseases including diabetes.
 These areas of concentration were developed from community surveys and community review of health data.
 The plan started in 2015 and will be continued through 2020.
 Accomplishments include; a farmers' market at DOH-Bay to serve persons living in food desserts, the start of a Recovery Oriented System of Care in Bay County with the completition of a sequential intercept map and establishment of subcommittees, and a new heart failure education program to begin in January 2019.

-Interim Health Officer- Sandon S. Speedling, MHS, CPM
+Administrator/Health Officer- Sandon S. Speedling, MHS, CPM

-Known for his advocacy and leadership, Speedling has also served as the Public Information Officer and Patient Health Advocate for the health department.
+Known for his advocacy and leadership, Speedling also served as the Public Information Officer and Patient Health Advocate for the health department.
 He is committed to advancing the agency’s mission to protect, promote, and improve the health of all people in Florida through integrated state, county, and community efforts.
 Speedling is a public health professional with more than 27 years of health care experience in private, not-for profit, state and county organizations.
 He actively strives to improve public health practices and influence key communities to promote healthy lifestyle choices among the populations.

 Mr. Speedling is a 1992 graduate of the University of Southern Mississippi in Hattiesburg, Mississippi, where he received a leadership scholarship in pursuit of his Bachelor's degree in Psychology with a Minor in Business.
 In 1994, he received his Master's degree in Health Services Administration from Mississippi College in Clinton, Mississippi.
 He was awarded the Certified Public Manager designation from The Florida Center for Public Management at Florida State University in Tallahassee, Florida, in 2014.